Ultrabenosaurus/OrphanCrawler/README.md

 **Output Formats**
 - 'php' is the default output which provides a multi-dimensional array of the orphaned files, FTP output $list and Site output $links.
+- 'xml' uses the arrays from the 'php' output of the other two classes to generate an XML file containing the list of orphaned files, settings used for FTP, list of files on the server and the list of pages crawled, along with the count of entries in each section.

 ###SiteCrawler###